SUBSCRIBE

 A A

-Mamakopo Kgomo-Mathebula was brought up in a household characterised by frustration and domestic violence which sparked her inquisitiveness regarding the dynamics of a tranquil home environment.
-Her affection, compassion, and concern for younger children is the reason for her decision to pursue a career in social work.
+Mamakopo Kgomo-Mathebula was brought up in a household characterised by frustration and domestic violence, which sparked her inquisitiveness regarding the dynamics of a tranquil home environment.
+Her affection, compassion, and concern for younger children are the reasons for her decision to pursue a career in social work.

 She co-founded Mama-Afrika Resource Centre, an organisation based in KwaLanga.
 Its mission is to provide essential information for healthy living and to eliminate chronic lifestyle diseases.